cockroachdb/docs/_includes/orchestration/test-cluster-insecure.md

-1. Launch a temporary interactive pod and start the [built-in SQL client](use-the-built-in-sql-client.html)inside it:
+1. Launch a temporary interactive pod and start the [built-in SQL client](use-the-built-in-sql-client.html) inside it:

     {% include copy-clipboard.html %}
     ~~~ shell